dsaucez/SLICES/docs/infrastructure.md

 connected to at least one leaf switch of the selected pod of each other administrative domains.
 This link is called _peering link_ and its capacity must be at least equal to the aggregated capacity of the uplink and data links of the leaf switch.
-If one link is not sufficient to fullfill that requirements, multiple links can be used and bound together with link aggregation techniques.
+If one link is not sufficient to fulfil that requirements, multiple links can be used and bound together with link aggregation techniques.

 The relaxed spine-and-leaf architecture proposed here is a tradeoff between